 Did you know there are 50 woods within seven miles of Liverpool City Centre, and many hundreds within the Mersey Forest area?
 Find a new local wood to visit using the Woodland Trust's brilliant Find a Wood tool.

-Our own Discover the Mersey Forest website includes walking and cycling routes through woods and green spaces from easy strolls to challenging rides.
-Watch out for the relaunch later this year!
+Our own Things To Do section includes walking and cycling routes through woods and green spaces from easy strolls to challenging rides.

 Take a history stroll around Marbury Park, once home to a spectacular country house, a prisoner of war camp and haunted by the phantom Marbury Lady.